Skip to content

 Tip

-Starting from version 1.4.20, DataKit defaults to using the IP/Host from the connection address of the collected service as the value for the host tag.
+Starting from 1.4.20, DataKit defaults to using the IP/Host from the connection address of the collected service as the host tag value.

-The default logging level for DataKit is info.
-Edit datakit.conf to modify the log level and slice size:
+The default DataKit log level is info.
+Editing datakit.conf allows modification of the log level and shard size:

 [logging]

-level = "debug" # correct info to debug
+level = "debug" # Change info to debug

-• level: When you set it to debug, you can see more logs (currently only the debug/info levels are supported).
+• level: Setting it to debug enables viewing more logs (currently supports only debug/info levels).

-• rotate: DataKit slices the log by default.
-The default slice size is 32MB, and there are 6 slices in total (1 current write slice plus 5 cut slices, and the number of slices is not yet supported).
-If you dislike that DataKit logs take up too much disk space (maximum 32 x 6 = 192MB), reduce the rotate size (for example, change it to 4 in MB).
-HTTP access logs are automatically cut in the same way.
+• rotate: DataKit defaults to splitting logs, with a default shard size of 32MB, totaling 6 shards (1 current writing shard plus 5 split shards; the number of shards is not configurable yet).
+If DataKit logs occupy too much disk space (up to 32 x 6 = 192MB), reduce the rotate size (e.g., change to 4, unit in MB).
+HTTP access logs also automatically split in the same way.

 Advanced Configuration

-The following content involves some advanced configuration.
-If you are not sure about the configuration, it is recommended to consult our technical experts.
+Below involves some advanced configurations.
+If you're not confident about the configurations, it's recommended to consult our technical experts.

-To optimize Datakit's memory usage under high load conditions, we can enable Point Pool to alleviate the pressure:
+To optimize memory usage under high load conditions, enabling the Point Pool can help:

 # datakit.conf